AlphaLul/Silksong.HornetAudioEditor/README.md

   ]
 }
 ```
-## Collection Templates
+## Collection Presets
-Collection templates are optional .json files stored in the `Collection Templates` folder.
+Collection presets are optional .json files stored in the `Collection Presets` folder.
+They define preset collections of audio tables that can be referenced in `audioCollections.json` all at once.

-Instead of referencing each table's name individually in `audioCollections.json`, you can simply reference any `template.json` files.
 Use these to prevent your `audioCollections.json` file from getting overcrowded, or to easily share large collections of tables with others.

 #### Example:
-`template1.json`
+`preset1.json`
 ```json
 [
   "table1",